HeroicFelon/dbproj/implementation-plan.markdown

 # Implementation Plan

 This document outlines the step-by-step implementation plan for the Automated Research and Database Enhancement System.
-Each step is designed to be small, focused, and testable, ensuring steady progress toward the final system.
-The plan prioritizes core functionality—article collection, database enhancement, and a basic user interface—before adding advanced features.
+Each step is designed to be small, focused, and testable, ensuring steady progress and maintainability.
+This version uses **crawl4ai** for web scraping and crawling functionalities.

 ---